lebao3105/CMD.Injector/README.md

 > Since the app has reached its goal, I’ve decided to release the source code for the CMD Injector project (from 2021) as a token of remembrance.
 > This was my first project after learning to code, so please excuse the messy code.

 Where you are now is a fork of CMD Injector.
-This is made to make the code cleaner, the UI have some small changes, but also try to make the package smaller with a better speed.

-Read the TODO section below.

 ### Disclaimer
 We do not take responsibility for any damage of the phone caused by the app.
 You are using this app solely at your own risk.